maplibre/maplibre-gl-js/CONTRIBUTING.md

 If possible, it is beneficial to demonstrate proposed new features and assess the performance implications of the proposed change.
 You can use `npm install <location-of-maplibre-source-code>` to test changes in an npm context, or `npm run build-prod` to build a .js package for this purpose.

-For more complex proposed features that require deeper discussion, you may be invited to a [Technical Steering Committee](https://maplibre.org/categories/steering-committee/) meeting for a video discussion with the team about the proposed change.
+For more complex proposed features that require deeper discussion, you should consider bringing it up in the [Technical Steering Committee](https://maplibre.org/categories/steering-committee/) meeting for a video discussion with the team about the proposed change.
 We find that sometimes it's easier to have a focused, face-to-face discussion for more consequential decisions.

 The Technical Steering Committee meetings are open to anyone who wants to get involved in the technical direction of the project.
 These meetings offer a chance for discussion and collaboration on various technical topics.
 We welcome you to join the meetings if you're interested in getting involved.